-On March 22, 2021, the ALJs issued a Ruling granting VCE's and most other retail sellers' requests for confidentiality related to Final 2020 RPS Procurement Plans, which were filed on February 19, 2021.
-On March 30, 2021, the Assigned Commissioner and Assigned ALJs issued a Ruling identifying the issues and schedule for review of the draft 2021 RPS Procurement Plan.
+On April 15, 2021, the ALJs issued a Ruling denying as premature the Joint IOUs' request for an extension of the June 1, 2021 deadline for Retail Sellers to file their draft 2021 RPS Procurement Plans.
+On May 3, 2021, EBCE also requested a one-month extension for LSEs to file draft 2021 RPS Procurement Plans, citing different reasons that used by the Joint IOUs; this request is currently pending.
+On April 22, 2021, the ALJs issued a Ruling requesting information from parties regarding several outstanding petitions to modify D.12-05-035 and D.13-05-034 which adopted and modified the Renewable Market Adjusting Tariff (ReMAT) Program.
+The ALJs clarified the questions in the Ruling and extended the deadlines for filing comments and replies through an April 30, 2021 Ruling.
+On April 23, 2021, the CPUC issued Draft Resolution E-5143, which would modify the RPS citation rules and penalty amounts for non-compliance.

-- Background: This proceeding addresses ongoing RPS issues.
-VCE submitted its Draft 2020 RPS Procurement Plan on July 6, 2020, and its 2019 RPS Compliance Report on August 3, 2020. - Staff's Proposed Framework for integrating RPS Procurement Plan requirements into the IRP proceeding uses a two-phased approach that makes a relatively minor change to RPS reporting in the current IRP cycle, while fully integrating all elements of RPS Procurement Plans into the next IRP cycle, proposed to commence in the 2023 calendar year (instead of 2022, under the current two-year cycle, although the issue of a two-year versus three-year cycle is not discussed). - D.21-01-005, issued in January 2021, praised VCE's draft 2020 RPS Procurement Plan, pointing to it as a "best example" or "best practice" in seven sections of the Plan for other LSEs to emulate in their updates.
-D.21-01-005 also identified several areas for VCE and most other LSEs to update or modify in its Final 2020 RPS Procurement Plan, which VCE completed through its February 19, 2021 submission. - Details: The March 30 Ruling sets a June 1, 2021, deadline for retail sellers to submit their draft 2021 RPS Procurement Plans and establishes a schedule for the Commission's review of these plans.
-This Ruling follows the format of past Rulings initiating the annual RPS procurement process, with refinements to incorporate lessons learned from previous RPS Plan submissions and the changes due to the current market and regulatory conditions. - The March 22 Ruling granting the confidentiality requests was procedural in nature and did not contain additional substantive provisions or proposals.
+• Background: This proceeding addresses ongoing RPS issues.
+VCE submitted its Final 2020 RPS Procurement Plan on February 19, 2021, and its 2019 RPS Compliance Report on August 3, 2020.

+Staff's Proposed Framework for integrating RPS Procurement Plan requirements into the IRP proceeding uses a two-phased approach that makes a relatively minor change to RPS reporting in the current IRP cycle, while fully integrating all elements of RPS Procurement Plans into the next IRP cycle, proposed to commence in the 2023 calendar year (instead of 2022, under the current two-year cycle, although the issue of a two-year versus three-year cycle is not discussed).

+D.21-01-005, issued in January 2021, praised VCE's draft 2020 RPS Procurement Plan, pointing to it as a "best example" or "best practice" in seven sections of the Plan for other LSEs to emulate in their updates.
+D.21-01-005 also identified several areas for VCE and most other LSEs to update or modify in its Final 2020 RPS Procurement Plan, which VCE completed through its February 19, 2021 submission.

+Details: The April 22 Ruling requests responses to a series of questions, including whether other retail sellers, such as CCAs, should be eligible to participate in the ReMAT program.
+It also requests information as to whether modifications are needed to allow renewable systems paired with storage to be eligible under ReMAT.
+For reference, a Joint Petition for Modification of D.13-05-034, filed by PG&E, SCE, and SDG&E in February 2021, is currently pending in an old RPS Rulemaking (R.11-05-005).

+Draft Resolution E-5143 would authorize the CPUC staff to penalize retail sellers for noncompliance with mandatory RPS filing deadlines and reporting requirements, including draft RPS Procurement Plans.
+The Draft Resolution pointed to a large number of CCA and ESP draft RPS Procurement Plans that have contained deficiencies in recent years as an impetus for this change to the citation program.
+Draft Resolution E-5143 also describes the process for challenging a penalty under the RPS Citation Program and details the applicable penalties for specified violations.

-A Joint Petition for Modification of D.13-05-034, filed by PG&E, SCE, and SDG&E in February, is currently pending in an old RPS Rulemaking (R.11-05-005).
-If the petition is granted, VCE customers would have to pay for Renewable Market Adjusting Tariff (ReMAT) contracts that PG&E enters into through the non-bypassable Public Policy Program (PPP) charge, whereas currently only bundled PG&E customers pay these costs.
+Analysis: If the Joint Petition for Modification is granted, VCE customers would have to pay for ReMAT contracts that PG&E enters into through the non-bypassable Public Policy Program charge, whereas currently only bundled PG&E customers pay these costs.
+The Ruling is also requesting information on possible ReMAT program changes, such as whether CCAs should be eligible to participate.